Mixmag: History

 The first issue of Mixmag was printed on 1 February 1983 as a 16-page black-and-white magazine published by Disco Mix Club, a DJ mailout service.
 The first cover featured American music group Shalamar.

 When house music began in the 1980s, editor and DJ Dave Seaman turned the magazine from a newsletter for DJs into a magazine covering all dance music and club culture.
 Mixmag, in association with its original publishing company, DMC Publishing, released a series of CDs under the "Mixmag Live" heading.
 The magazine, which reached a circulation of up to 70,000 copies, was later sold to EMAP Ltd. in the mid-1990s.

 In 1996, an American version titled Mixmag USA was launched.
 It was renamed Mixer after the UK edition of Mixmag was sold to EMAP.
 It ceased publication altogether in 2003.

 After a fall in sales in 2003, Mixmag was acquired by Development Hell, in 2005.
 In 2007, Nick DeCosemo became editor.
 Duncan Dick became editor in April 2015.
+Patrick Hinton became editor in August 2022.
 In 2012, The Guardian collaborated with Mixmag on a survey of British drug-taking habits.

-The magazine paused its print edition during the COVID-19 pandemic.
+The magazine ended its print edition in April 2020 during the COVID-19 pandemic, and as of 2025 is now online only.

 Mixmag is owned by Wasted Talent Ltd, a company which changed its name from Mixmag Media Ltd in May 2017.